Finitary Simulation of Infinitary $\beta$-Reduction via Taylor Expansion, and Applications: The infinitary λ lambda -calculus

 As an alternative, the infinitary λ-calculus can be seen as the \enquote{coinductive version} of the λ-calculus.
 If the set $\Lambda$ of the λ-terms is built inductively on the signature:

-given a fixed set $\Vv$ of variables (that is, it is the initial algebra on the corresponding monotonous functor $\Vv \ +\ \lambda\Vv.- \ +\ (-)- : \mathbf{Set}^3 \to \mathbf{Set}$), then the set $\linf{}$ of all infinitary λ-terms is built coinductively on the same signature, as the terminal coalgebra on the same functor \autocite[for a detailed reminder of these constructions, see for instance][]{AdamekAl21}.
+given a fixed set $\Vv$ of variables (that is, it is the initial algebra of the corresponding monotonous functor $\Vv \ +\ \lambda\Vv.- \ +\ (-)- : \mathbf{Set}^3 \to \mathbf{Set}$), then the set $\linf{}$ of all infinitary λ-terms is built coinductively on the same signature, as the terminal coalgebra of the same functor \autocite[for a detailed reminder of these constructions, see for instance][]{AdamekAl18}.
 This construction is summarised in the following notation, using fix-points:

 This coinductive approach has been fruitfully exploited by Endrullis and Polonsky \autocite{EndrullisAl13} and Czajka \autocite{Czajka14,Czajka20} in the case of $\linf{111}$.
 We would like to use it in the case of $\linf{001}$, but this implies mixing induction and coinduction in order to distinguish between the \enquote{allowed} and \enquote{forbidden} infinite branches.
 Thus, using the same notation as above, we provide the following definition.